Eknes Airfield: History

 In February 1943, one 6,000-foot steel-mat runway was completed, and Eknes Airfield became operational.
 Later, another 6,000-foot steel-mat runway was completed.
 The USAAF began using Eknes Airfield as a staging base, receiving medium and heavy bombers, transport, and fighter escorts being ferried to the North African front.
 These arrived from Natal, Brazil, and also across the South Atlantic Route.
-Arriving aircraft such as the B-26 Marauders of the 319th Bombardment Group, 12th Air Force would be refueled, serviced, and prepared for dispatch to Marrakesh and Casablanca in Morocco, and Tunis in Tunisia.
+Arriving aircraft such as the Martin B-26 Marauders of the 319th Bombardment Group, 12th Air Force would be refueled, serviced, and prepared for dispatch to Marrakesh and Casablanca in Morocco, and Tunis in Tunisia.

 In June 1943, permanent runways were being installed, which consisted of a crushed rock base by rollers, and the spraying of tar binder.
 Facilities included a barracks and personnel living quarters, which were built with prefabricated huts.

 The nearby Ouakam Airfield also assembled P-40 fighters arrived by ship, and would be flown a few miles east to Eknes Airfield for organization into convoys bound for operational theaters in North Africa.